axelarnetwork/axelarjs/.changeset/wild-adults-attack.md

 "@axelarjs/maestro": patch
 ---

-create a trcp to recover deployment message ids and use it in token details page to automatically check and recover the missing ids.
+create a trpc to recover deployment message ids and use it in token details page to automatically check and recover the missing ids.